Skip to primary navigation Skip to content Skip to footer

 Not only is Rodney known locally for his pitmaster skills, but he’s also the winner of a James Bear Award for best chef in the Southeast.

-If you’re not completely stuffed, head up to the Butcher & Bee for dessert.
-This restaurant is celebrated for its use of local, seasonal ingredients.
+If you’re not completely stuffed, head to the last stop on this Charleston food tour — Bourbon & Bubbles for dessert.
+This spot is known for its elevated Southern fare, and that includes dessert!

 • Posted in: